 Copy data when you publish web tools

-You can share a geoprocessing script or model from ArcGIS Pro to your portal.
+You can share a geoprocessing script or model from ArcGIS Pro to your organization.
 When you do this, you decide whether to copy the data used in the script or model to the server—which creates a static copy of the data the service uses—or create a reference that the service can access.
-If you choose to copy the data, the data is stored on the federated server.

-Publishing a web tool creates a geoprocessing service on the selected federated server and a web tool item in the portal.
+If you publish a web tool with the geoprocessing service on a federated server, the data is stored on the federated server if you choose to copy the data.
+This creates a geoprocessing service on the selected federated server and a web tool item in your organization.

 Reference registered data

-When you publish feature layers from a registered database, the data remains in the source database or enterprise geodatabase, and a feature layer item and map image layer item are created in the portal.
+When you publish feature layers from a registered database, the data remains in the source database or enterprise geodatabase, and a feature layer item and map image layer item are created in your organization.
 A map service with feature access enabled is also created on the federated server you selected when you published.
+If the database connection accesses a cloud data warehouse, the data remains in the source, but only a feature layer item is created in your organization.

-For imagery layers, the data remains in the source geodatabase or folder, an image service is created on the federated ArcGIS Image Server site, and an imagery layer item is created in the portal.
+For imagery layers, the data remains in the source geodatabase or folder, an image service is created on the federated ArcGIS Image Server site, and an imagery layer item is created in your organization.

-If you want to publish a map image layer from a map in ArcGIS Pro, you must register the data source (or sources) with the federated server to which you publish.
-All the data in the map stays in your registered data source, a map service is created on the federated server, and a map image layer is created in the portal.
+To publish a map image layer from a map in ArcGIS Pro, you must register the data source (or sources) with the federated server to which you publish.
+All the data in the map stays in your registered data source, a map service is created on the federated server, and a map image layer is created in the organization.

 For more information on publishing maps, features, and imagery to federated servers, see Layers published to your portal's federated servers.